Hibiscus Zone Finder

 Rose of Sharon and hardy hibiscus: in-ground cold protection

-Both Rose of Sharon and H. moscheutos are cold hardy throughout Tennessee and don't need fussing over in most of the state.
-That said, a few simple steps protect them in colder zones or in unusually brutal winters.
+unh. edu/resource/winter-protection-roses) can further help guard plants against harsh winds and extreme cold.
 Wait until after a killing frost to apply winter mulch, doing it too early can encourage tender late-season growth that gets damaged.
 Then apply 3 to 4 inches of wood chip mulch around the base, keeping it a few inches away from the crown.
-In colder East Tennessee elevations (zones 6b to 7a), push that mulch layer to 6 inches over the H. moscheutos crown for extra insurance.

 Rose of Sharon is a woody shrub and doesn't need crown mulching the way H. moscheutos does, but a light layer over the root zone helps moderate soil temperature swings during freeze-thaw cycles in late winter and early spring.